-The Town of Duxbury hired LDS Consulting Group, LLC (LDS) to create an Affordable Housing Needs Assessment and Affordable Housing Production Plan (Plan) for submission to the Massachusetts Department of Housing and Community Development (DHCD).
-Since the last plan, the Town of Duxbury has created a the Duxbury Affordable Housing Trust (Trust) and the goal of this study is to not only identify the supply and demand for affordable housing in Duxbury but to also provide a strategic plan to assist the Town in determining how it should best direct and leverage its resources to meet the affordable housing needs in Duxbury.
+The Town of Duxbury hired LDS Consulting Group, LLC (LDS) to update the 2014 Affordable Housing Production Plan completed by LDS-into an updated, new Housing Production Plan (the "Plan") for submission to the Massachusetts Department of Housing and Community Development (DHCD) in accordance with 760 CMR 56.00.
+The first part of the Plan contains an Affordable Housing Needs Assessment ("HNA"), which identifies the supply and demand for affordable housing in Duxbury.
+The second half of the Plan contains a strategic plan to assist the Trust in determining how it should best direct and leverage its resources to meet the affordable housing needs in Duxbury.

 If the Town is able to follow and implement the plan, and therefore become a "certified community" by DHCD, it will not be as vulnerable to developers.

-One of the guiding principles LDS followed in its work is described in the Town of Duxbury Community Development Plan from June 2004:
+One of the guiding principles LDS followed in its work is described in Envision Duxbury from June 2018: